SPANAKOPITA

 - 200gm pumpkin, peeled and chopped

-- 3 sheets frozen shortcrust pastry, thawed
+- 3 sheets ready made shortcrust pastry, thawed

 - 150gm Danish or Persian feta